France curbs Paris car drivers to combat dangerous smog

-PARIS France will introduce driving restrictions in Paris on Monday to tackle dangerous pollution levels, the first such ban for twenty years as politicians try to get rid of health-threatening smog days before municipal elections.
+PARIS, March 16 France will introduce driving restrictions in Paris on Monday to tackle dangerous pollution levels, the first such ban for twenty years as politicians try to get rid of health-threatening smog days before municiple elections.

 Paris is more prone to smog than other European capitals because of France's diesel subsidies and its high number of private car drivers.
 A week-long spell of unseasonably warm, sunny weather has recently exacerbated the problem.